Design Thinking

 • The Execution is where you enable the audience to envision your idea with all the color and passion and verve that you do.

-Design Thinking Informed Pitch
+Design Thinking-Informed Pitch

-• An engaging Design Challenge Problem
+• An engaging Design Challenge Problem - the original HMW

-• The research that validates the problem
+• The empathy research that validates the problem

 • Stakeholder quotes, a persona, and journey map that describes the pain points

-• A great solution validated by stakeholders
+• A great solution that you prototyped and was validated by stakeholders

-• An Analysis of the competition
+• An analysis of the competition

 • A prototype to demo (consider doing so in a video)